Takedowns & Content Removal

 Requesting a Takedown

-- Navigate to the release you want to remove
+- Go to Catalogue > My Releases and open the release you want to remove

 What Happens Next